mila-iqia/mila-docs/docs/examples/llm/vllm.rst

 Client
 ------

-Becasue vLLM replicates OpenAI's API, the client side is quite straight forward.
-Own OpenAI's client can be reused.
+Because vLLM replicates OpenAI's API, the client side is quite straight forward and own OpenAI's client can be reused.

 .. warning::

    The server takes a while to setup you might to have to wait a few minutes before the server is ready for inference.

-   You can check the job log of the server.
+   You can check the job log of the server using ``tail -f slurm-<JOB-ID>.out`` to see the log as it is written.

-   Look for
+   Look for ``Uvicorn running on http://...
+(Press CTRL+C to quit)`` to know when the server is ready to receive requests.

 .. note::

-   We use squeue to look for the inference server job to configure the url endpoint automatically.
+   We use ``squeue`` to look for the inference server job to configure the url endpoint automatically.

    Make sure your job name is unique!

 .. literalinclude:: client.py
     :language: python